CatherineTrevor/gothenburg-netball/README.md

 umpiring/coaching.

 ### User stories
-**I am an English-speaking adult in Gothenburg and want to:**
-- Meet other English-speaking adults regularly, and make new friends,
-- Learn a new skill/sport,
-- Improve my netball skills, a game I haven't played for years,
-- Improve my fitness,
-- Spend time with people that I have something in common with,
-- Get out of the house,
-- Have fun!

-**I am a new visitor to the site and want to:**
-- Easily understand what the club is and what it provides,
-- Refresh my understanding of netball,
-- Learn the basics of netball,
-- Find out where and when practice is,
-- Understand the fees involved,
-- Feel invited to join a session,
-- Feel comfortable contacting someone for more information,
-- Connect to the club's social media channels,
-- Understand what I need to join,
-- Understand what I will gain from coming to a session,
-- Have an overview of the committee members.

-**I am a regular player / frequent site visitor and want to:**
-- Find out where and when practice is,
-- Feel invited to join a session,
-- Refresh my knowledge of netball,
-- Find out the latest news about netball,
-- Learn about future friendly matches and tours.

-**I am a club committee member and want to:**
-- Showcase how much fun we have as a club,
-- Encourage regular playing members,
-- Build a strong, regular team so that we can attend matches and tours as a group,
-- Encourage people to try a new sport,
-- Invite players to join the committee and help us run the club,
-- Provide clear information about who we are and what we do for future sponsorship opportunities.
+**The overall goals of the organisation:**

+    a.
+To increase the number of paying members.

+    b.
+To increase the number of attendees to trial sessions.

+    c.
+To have a strong platform for digital communication.

+    d.
+To showcase the organisation to potential future sponsors.

+**The overall goals of potential and existing players:**

+    a.
+Meet other English-speaking adults regularly, and make new friends.

+    b.
+Learn a new skill/sport.

+    c.
+Improve my netball skills, a game I haven't played for years.

+    d.
+Improve my fitness.

+    e.
+Spend time with people that I have something in common with.

+    f.
+Get out of the house.

+    g.
+Have fun!

+**First time visitor goals:**

+    a.
+As a first time visitor I want to, easily understand what the club is and what it provides.

+    b.
+As a first time visitor I want to, refresh my understanding of netball.

+    c.
+As a first time visitor I want to, learn the basics of netball.

+    d.
+As a first time visitor I want to, find out where and when practice is.

+    e.
+As a first time visitor I want to, understand the fees involved.

+    f.
+As a first time visitor I want to, feel invited to join a session.

+    g.
+As a first time visitor I want to, feel comfortable contacting someone for more information.

+    h.
+As a first time visitor I want to, connect to the club's social media channels.

+    i.
+As a first time visitor I want to, understand what I need to join.

+    j.
+As a first time visitor I want to, understand what I will gain from coming to a session.

+    k.
+As a first time visitor I want to, have an overview of the committee members.

+**Returning visitor goals:**

+    a.
+As a returning visitor I want to, find out where and when practice is.

+    b.
+As a returning visitor I want to, feel invited to join a session.

+    c.
+As a returning visitor I want to, refresh my knowledge of netball.

+    d.
+As a returning visitor I want to, find out the latest news about netball.

+    e.
+As a returning visitor I want to, learn about future friendly matches and tours.

+**Frequent visitor/committee member goals:**

+    a.
+As a frequent site visitor I want to, showcase how much fun we have as a club on a digital platform.

+    b.
+As a frequent site visitor I want to, encourage regular playing members.

+    c.
+As a frequent site visitor I want to, build a strong, regular team so that we can attend matches and tours as a group.

+    d.
+As a frequent site visitor I want to, encourage people to try a new sport.

+    e.
+As a frequent site visitor I want to, invite players to join the committee and help us run the club.

+    f.
+As a frequent site visitor I want to, provide clear information about who we are and what we do for future sponsorship opportunities.

 ## Scope
 **Features**